nuts-foundation/nuts-node/docs/pages/deployment/recommended-deployment.rst

 - TLS
    - Use a proxy in front of the node which terminates TLS
-   - Require client certificate on HTTP ``/n2n`` and gRPC endpoints.
-   - Make sure only correct CA certificates are in truststore (depends on network)
 - Key Management
    - Have a scheduled key rotation procedure
 - Backup Management